 Process for Evaluating Charities & Making Recommendations

-Our evaluation process consists of several rounds in which we consider progressively fewer charities in progressively greater detail.
-We give basic consideration to a very large number of groups, conduct exploratory reviews of a smaller number, and then conduct comprehensive reviews of a small group of likely candidates for our recommendations.
-We experimented with conducting a deep review in 2015 of one of our Top Charities, The Humane League.
-As of 2016, we are not planning to conduct any more deep reviews, but we will incorporate some aspects of the deep review into our comprehensive reviews going forward.
+Our review process consists of several rounds in which we consider progressively fewer charities in progressively greater detail.
+We give basic consideration to a very large number of groups, conduct shallow reviews of a smaller number, and then conduct medium reviews of a small group of likely candidates for our recommendations.
+We experimented with conducting a deep review in 2015 of one of our top charities, The Humane League, but we are unsure if we will continue evaluating organizations with such a high level of detail in the future.

 After conducting these rounds of evaluation, we update our recommendations and the reviews published on our site.
-All our Top and Standout Charities have received comprehensive reviews, but not all charities for which we have written comprehensive reviews are in these categories.
+All our top-recommended and standout charities have received medium reviews, but not all charities for which we have written medium reviews are in these categories.

 This is the first round of our recommendation process.
 It is intended to generate a list of animal charities and their focus areas and to improve ACE’s overall understanding of the animal charity landscape.
 We need to have a sense of the types of animal charities in existence, and of how prevalent each is, in order to make strategic decisions about our research in general as well as the evaluation process in particular.